Published: November 2020 | Updated: September 2022

-However, often, these compounds are formulated in the lab when developing joint supplements.
+However, these compounds are often formulated in the lab when developing joint supplements.
 Because of this, the absorption rate is generally low.

 The good news is, eggshell membrane provides a great source of glucosamine, chondroitin sulfate, and hyaluronic acid in a natural form that has a higher digestibility than its synthetic counterparts, meaning better absorption of these joint-supportive supplements.

-4. Adequate Exercise
+4) Provide Adequate Exercise

 While high-impact exercise is not beneficial for joint health, some exercise can be utilized in the treatment of osteoarthritis.
 Exercise can help promote weight loss and can actually help reduce joint stiffness and inflammation.

 In addition to the duration and intensity of the exercise bouts, be sure to pay attention to the surface.
-Aim to exercise your dog on moderately soft ground such as grass or dirt, being careful to avoid hard surfaces and very soft, deep surfaces like sand (4).
+Aim to exercise your dog on moderately soft ground such as grass or dirt, being careful to avoid hard surfaces and very soft, deep surfaces like sand.

-5. Therapeutic Treatments
+5) Try Therapeutic Treatments

-Acupuncture can be utilized to decrease swelling and inflammation, as well as releasing endorphins.
+Acupuncture can be utilized to decrease swelling and inflammation, as well as release endorphins.
 Cold laser therapy induces blood flow thereby decreasing inflammation and pain, while promoting healing.
 Massages and chiropractic care may also help promote proper blood flow.

-Provide soft, cushioned flooring around the house for your dog to lay on.
-This will reduce pressure put on the joints when resting.
+Provide soft, cushioned flooring around the house for your dog to lie on.
+This will reduce the pressure put on the joints when resting.
 Prevent your dog from straining on slippery flooring by providing non-slip mats to prevent over-extension of joints.

 Take Home Message